This is definitely evoked several times in the series.

 During the battle to take Carentan, a German machine gun is firing up the road that Easy Company is using for their attack.
 The men take shelter in a ditch to avoid being shot.
 Dick Winter stands in the middle of the road screaming at the men to press the attack.
 And he doesn't get a scratch on him as bullets fly by.
 In fact, the only injury he takes is from a ricochet at the end of the battle.

 Roe: "You two are officers!
-You oughta know better!"
+You are grownups!
+You oughtta know!"

 One has to go to the Red Devils (British Airborne) when Easy come rescue them after they are cut of during Market Garden all 100 or so of the Brits manage to get within spitting distance of Easy without them noticing